Breakfast is the biggest waste of time.

 I swear by coffee.
 There’s nothing better than a caffeine buzz first thing in the morning.

 There are many health benefits to drinking coffee.
 The obvious one is the buzz!
 I wake up, drink a coffee, and start writing.
 I love caffeine and am a huge fan of black coffee.
-This always you to remain in the fasted state and still have energy to attack the day.
-Sure as hell beats being stuffed.

 Is there any science behind skipping breakfast?